psychopy/psychopy/docs/source/index.rst

 ====================

 **PsychoPy webpage gets a facelift**:
-PsychoPy has moved from a wiki-based web site to Sphinx (for better integration with documentation)
+PsychoPy has moved from a wiki-based web site to Sphinx (for better integration with documentation).
+This documentation now relates to the new version (PsychoPy2, building up towards version 2.00).
+The previous website for PsychoPy version 1.xx is still available `here <psychopy1/home.php>`_

 **Latest version**:
-Version 1.00.03 was released in June 2009.
-There is now a standalone download for Windows and OS X (containing its own python and dependencies).
+Version 1.50.00 released on xx.xx, including a preview of the new graphical :doc:`builder <builder/builder>` view.

-ShapeStims and SimpleImageStim have been added, and many bugs fixed.
-See the :doc:`changelog` for further details.
+.. title:: Home

 Contents
 ====================
 .. toctree::